PolsanePrathamesh/mern-chat-app/README.md

 # Talk-A-Tive

-Talk-a-tive is a Full Stack Chatting App.
+Chat-o-nation is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack